-Jackie practiced law for over twenty years at law firms in Auckland and Rotorua and as a legal adviser for the New Zealand Customs Service and New Zealand Police in Wellington.
+Jackie practiced law for over 20 years at law firms in Auckland and Rotorua, as well as holding legal advisory roles for New Zealand Customs Service and New Zealand Police in Wellington.

 Jackie and her husband, Paul, moved from Wellington to Rotorua to be central to family located across the Bay of Plenty.
-Living on a 12-acre block of land in Tikitere with cows, sheep and one dog, keeps life busy.
+Living on a 12-acre block of land in Tikitere with cows and a dog, keeps life busy.

 Being active in the community, Melanie understands the value of the funding the Trust distributes to support and amplify the amazing work done by so many valued organisations.

 After working for Sport Bay of Plenty for over 10 years as the GM | Business Services, Melanie is delighted to be working for the Rotorua Trust and enjoys supporting those in the community making Rotorua a better place to live.

 Melanie, with her husband Simon and teenagers Sam and Meg enjoy making the most of the lakes, forest and the outdoorsy lifestyle Rotorua offers whenever possible.

 Years spent in the creative and communications industries have seen Kaycie O’Connor gain creative and strategic skills spanning photography, design, brand agency, newsroom, and delving into in-house marketing management.

 Living an active lifestyle, Kaycie spends a lot of her time walking and mountain biking in the Whakarewarewa forest.